 - The calendar year deductible for PPO services is \$350 per person and for non-PPO services it is \$400 per person.
-Under a family enrollment, the deductible is satisfied for all family members when the combined covered expenses applied to the calendar year deductible for family members reach \$700 for PPO services and \$800 for non-PPO services. - We have a separate prescription drug deductible of \$200 per person each calendar year that applies to all covered prescription drugs that you purchase at a retail drugstore or pharmacy. - We also have separate deductibles for dental care of \$50 per person each calendar year.
+Under a family enrollment, the deductible is satisfied for all family members when the combined covered expenses applied to the calendar year deductible for family members reach \$700 for PPO services and \$800 for non-PPO services. - We have a separate prescription drug deductible of \$200 per person each calendar year that applies to all covered prescription drugs that you purchase at a retail drugstore or pharmacy. - We also have a separate deductible for dental care of \$50 per person each calendar year.

-Note: If you change plans during open season and the effective date of your new plan is after January 1 of the next year, you do not have to start a new deductible under your old plan between January 1 and the effective date of your new plan.
-If you change plans at another time during the year, you must begin a new deductible under your new plan.
+Note: If you change Plans during open season and the effective date of your new Plan is after January 1 of the next year, you do not have to start a new deductible under your old Plan between January 1 and the effective date of your new Plan.
+If you change Plans at another time during the year, you must begin a new deductible under your new Plan.